yezhiyi9670/occlusion-culling-fix-sodium/README.md

 It should have been already fixed since it is resolved by Mojang in 1.17.
 However, [Sodium](https://modrinth.com/mod/sodium)/[Rubidium]() brought it back so we need to fix it again.

+⚠️ Keep in mind that the fix is somehow breaking and will impact FPS.
+If you encounter performance issues, try removing this fix mod before blaming Sodium.

 Relations
 -----